How the anchors guide leadership decisions under pressure.

 The goal is not to provide advice.

-The goal is to show how structured leadership behaves.
+The goal is to show how designed leadership behaves.

 How To Read These Breakdowns